Sometimes bad things happen!

 When something happens, react by being surprised and interested.
 Slow down, focus and try to take in as many details as possible.
 The details will give you a basis for later action.

-When someone says something mean of acts in a way that may not be the best behavior.
-You would be surprised that people can act in this way.
-The situation should peak your interest to understand why this happened.
+When someone says something mean or acts in a way, that may not be the best behavior.
+It would surprise you that people can act in this way.
+The situation should pique your interest.
+Attempt to understand what happened that made that person act in this way.

-The understanding helps you later work out a solution if you have to.
+The understanding helps you later work out a solution if you want to.
 Surprise and interest lead you to the next step.

 Step 2: Assume positive intent